-The Plan and your rights under the Plan are subject to federal laws, such as the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code, as well as some state laws.
-The provisions of the Plan are subject to revision due to a change in laws or due to pronouncements by the Internal Revenue Service (IRS) or Department of Labor (DOL).
+The Plan and your rights under the Plan are subject to federal laws, such as the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and the Internal Revenue Code of 1986, as amended (the "Code").
+The provisions of the Plan are subject to revision due to a change in laws or due to pronouncements by the Internal Revenue Service (the "IRS") or Department of Labor (the "DOL").
 Your Employer may also amend or terminate this Plan.
 Your Employer will notify you if the provisions of the Plan that are described in this SPD change.